We champion high-impact partnerships and programs to elevate and enact the most effective strategies against gun violence.

 ROCKET CAMP

-A 10-week summer violence intervention program led by the Offender Alumni Association, geared toward engaging high risk, high need youth ages 13-17, in opportunities for economic, social and civic empowerment.
+A multi-week summer violence intervention program led by the Offender Alumni Association, geared toward engaging high risk, high need youth ages 13-17, in opportunities for economic, social and civic empowerment.

 Rocket Camp includes: an HBCU trip, music studio visit, sport activities, community service, weekly mentorship check-ins, youth career readiness training, 10 week paid stipend based on participation (up to $100/week), weekly youth support forums, weekly family support forums, and more.